The Government's Uneven Hand

 The world price of oil

-This kind of manipulation of the market is hardly new, nor does it occur only outside Illinois' borders.
-In 1949 General Motors and several other large corporations were found guilty in Chicago of antitrust violations.
+This kind of manipulation of the market is hardly new, nor does it occur only outside Illinois's borders.
+In 1949, General Motors and several other large corporations were found guilty in Chicago of antitrust violations.
 They conspired to buy up and abandon the electric mass transit systems (streetcars and electrified buses known as "trackless trolleys") that served many smaller cities and replace them with motor buses.
-Acting through an "independent" bus company, GM bankrolled the takeover of trolley systems in Galesburg, East St. Louis and Joliet, among many other cities.
+Acting through an "independent" bus company, GM bankrolled the takeover of trolley systems in Galesburg, East St. Louis, and Joliet, among many other cities.
 Notes Jonathan Kwitny in Harper's, such actions "created a transportation oligopoly for the internal-combustion engine" and showed "what can happen when important matters of public policy are abandoned by government to the self-interest of corporations."

 There are dangers as well as dilemmas in trusting energy policy to a "free market" that is anything but free.
 For example, the State of Illinois officially acknowledges its willingness to intervene in the transportation marketplace in two types of cases: the regulation of monopolies (where market forces do not apply) and the subsidy of mass transit (which is justified on the grounds that mass transit serves a clientele who cannot otherwise compete in the transportation market).
 Beyond that, the state seeks merely to match the supply of transportation (chiefly through capital investments) to the demand defined by the market.

-Another example: critics often complain that the fees charged by the state to trucking companies do not cover the cost to the state highway system of truck-related wear and tear.
-Underassessment of fees amounts in effect to a subsidy of the trucking industry by taxpayers and motorists.
+Another example: Critics often complain that the fees charged by the state to trucking companies do not cover the cost to the state highway system of truck-related wear and tear.
+Under-assessment of fees amounts in effect to a subsidy of the trucking industry by taxpayers and motorists.
 It also has helped divert freight from more energy-efficient railroads, which receive only minor subsidies.
-Similarly, until recently the users of the state's waterway system (which carries 11 percent of the state's intercity freight, ineluding most of the state's exportable commodities) paid virtually none of the costs of maintaining and improving that system.
-Railroads, which can compete with barges on an energy basis, cannot compete so well on a cost basis.
+Similarly, until recently the users of the state's waterway system (which carries 11 percent of the state's intercity freight, including most of the state's exportable commodities) paid virtually none of the costs of maintaining and improving that system.
+Railroads, which can compete with barges on an energy basis, thus cannot compete so well on a cost basis.

 The problem is not so much that the state intervenes in the transportation marketplace, but that it does so inequitably.
 "There is no effort from the state to intervene uniformly," explains Bruce Hannon, director of the Energy Research Group at the University of Illinois.
 "The state could tax trucks and/or truck fuel as well as waterway operators to try to equilibriate the various modes and make the marketplace simulate the real costs of each."
 It is true, as Yale economics professor Paul MacAvoy wrote recently, that "the imperfect market produces results faster and to a far greater extent than imperfect policy."
-The problem is that they may not be the results desired.
+The problem is that they might not be the results desired.